Aixtron ADRs Security Class Action

-A class action lawsuit was filed against a company that manufactures products for clients in the semiconductor industry following allegations that it violated federal securities laws.
+Aixtron ADRs Security Class Action: Recently, a class action lawsuit was filed against a company that manufactures products for clients in the semiconductor industry following allegations that it violated federal securities laws.

 The class action suit was filed against Aixtron SE, as well as some of its officers, in the U.S. District Court for the Southern District of New York on behalf of investors who purchased securities in the company during the class period between Sept.
 25, 2014 and Dec.
 9, 2015, according to a press release.
 Aixtron develops metalorganic chemical vapor deposition equipment for semiconductor companies.
 Customers use the company’s technology to construct advanced parts for electronic and optoelectronic applications.
 These components are based on silicon, organic or compound semiconductor materials.
 They are used in all sorts of devices, including fiber optic communication systems, displays, lighting, optical and electronic storage devices, computing and wireless and mobile telephony applications.